 If you do lots of night shifts or work in dark rooms, a bright Monitor will be counter-productive, as your eyes can adapt to overall ambient light intensity.

-This means, when it’s dark the pupils dilate, let more light onto your retina and you will need less brightness on your Monitor.
+This means, when it’s dark the pupils dilate, letting more light onto your retina and you will need less brightness on your Monitor.

 If you work outdoors or are in a very brightly lit environment, a Monitor with high cd/m² will be needed so you can discern anything displayed on your Monitor.

 Long story short:

 Lean towards a slightly brighter Panel and look out for a Monitor with 300cd/m² – 350cd/m² Brightness, which is a good value for most environment settings.